BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 ## Security & Privacy

 1. Plugins must not remove security features.
-1. Plugins must not access user tokens, emails, phone numbers, billing info or passwords.
+1. Plugins must not access user tokens, passwords or personally identifiable information.
 1. Plugins must not risk a user's account.
     - This includes but is not limited to:
       - Self-botting